hyperledger-labs/HL-Starterkit/README.md

+# HL-Starterkit
+Hyperledger Starterkit

-# HLF_Automation
+# HL_Starterkit

-Disclaimer : On my self Interest for Devops Automation
+Disclaimer : Its fork from Hyperledger fabric samples[https://github.com/hyperledger/fabric-samples],  On personal Interest I created this Devops Automation for HL Learners/Startup Community.
+I'm looking for testers / Scripters to fine tune this tool  to make available for everyone's use.

+Currently I'm Optimizing the code and waiting for UAT from learners community.

-Hyperledger Fabric network is now Automated with Custom Configuration creator.
-The tools consists of Advance Shelling scripting, Ansible, and Python.
-By Default the configurator tool generates with Two ORGS and two Peers an extension of BYFN model for Sample.
+Hyperledger Fabric network is now Automated with Custom Config generator.
+The tools consists of Advance Shell scripting, Ansible, and Python along with Docker/k8s files.
+By Default the configurator tool generates with Two ORGS and two Peers. where i was explaining for BYFN/EYFN.

-What you can do with this Tool dynamically .... ?
+### What you can do with this tool dynamically .... ?

 1, You can Create/Change your DOMAIN NAME, ORGS, Orderer,Peer and CA Names.